AlohaRene/vigilant-rotary-phone/README.md

 ## Getting Started

 Explain how to get started with your project.
 Include instructions for setting up the development environment, installing dependencies, and running the project.
+So you can just use the index file for now, it is a static page so far

 ### Prerequisites